algorithmiaio/dev-center/_pages/algorithm-development/model-guides/mxnet.md

 If you are satisfied with your algorithm and settings, go ahead and hit publish.
 Congratulations, you’re an algorithm developer!

-If you want to have a better idea of how a finished MXNet algorithm looks like, check out: <a href="https://algorithmia.com/algorithms/deeplearning/MXNetResnet152/edit">MXNet Resnet 152</a>
+If you want to have a better idea of how a finished MXNet algorithm looks like, check out: <a href="{{ site.baseurl }}/algorithms/deeplearning/MXNetResnet152/edit">MXNet Resnet 152</a>

 For more information and detailed steps: <a href="{{ site.baseurl }}/algorithm-development/your-first-algo/">creating and publishing your algorithm</a>